The Tide Is High

-"The Tide Is High" is a 1967 rocksteady song written by John Holt, originally produced by Duke Reid and performed by the Jamaican group the Paragons, with Holt as lead singer.
+"The Tide Is High" is a 1967 rocksteady song originally written and performed by Jamaican singer John Holt and his group the Paragons for their album On the Beach.
+The track was produced by Duke Reid for his Treasure Isle label.
 The song gained international attention in 1980, when a cover version by the American band Blondie became a US and UK number one hit.
-The song topped the UK Singles Chart again in 2002 with a version by the British girl group Atomic Kitten, and Canadian rapper Kardinal Offishall had a minor hit with his interpretation in 2008.
+The song topped the UK Singles Chart again in 2002 with a version by the British girl group Atomic Kitten and the Canadian rapper Kardinal Offishall had a minor hit with his interpretation in 2008.

 The Paragons version

-"The Tide Is High" was written by John Holt and originally recorded by the Paragons (the rocksteady vocal trio of which he was a member), and accompanied by Tommy McCook and the Supersonic Band.
+"The Tide Is High" was originally recorded by the Paragons (the rocksteady vocal trio of which he was a member) and accompanied by Tommy McCook and the Supersonic Band for their 1967 album On the Beach.
 It was produced by Duke Reid and released as a 7-inch single on Reid's Treasure Isle and Trojan labels and as the B-side of the single "Only a Smile".

-The song features the violin of "White Rum" Raymond, and was popular in Jamaica as well as in the UK when a deejay version by U-Roy was released in 1971.
-Both tracks from the single were included on the 1970 collection On the Beach.
+The song features the violin of "White Rum" Raymond and was popular in Jamaica as well as in the UK when a deejay version by U-Roy was released in 1971.
+Both tracks from the single were included on the 1970 collection Version Galore.